THE IGSS TEACHERS

 Teaching in the IGSS program has been one of my favorite parts of working at New Trier.
 IGSS presents the unique opportunity to collaborate with such a creative group of teachers on a daily basis, and their collective energy has enlivened my teaching practice in all areas of my work at New Trier.
 I also love that IGSS emphasizes collaboration between students and teachers.
 One of my goals as a teacher is that my students grow their confidence in their ability to read, interpret, and add their voice to the world around them.
 Working side by side with students as they develop those skills makes teaching deeply enriching for me.

-In addition to being an IGSS English teacher, I am an adviser, and I am the Head Coach of the Girls Swimming and Diving Team.
+In addition to being an IGSS English teacher, I am the Head Coach of the Girls Swimming and Diving Team.
 I have taught a variety of different "standard" English courses as well.
 I'm a parent of two very energetic boys, I play the drums and am learning to play guitar, and I like to run, bike, and spend time out of doors.
 I'm looking forward to a great school year!

 MAC GUY